LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

 *******************

 Lasso 9 includes features that allow you to manipulate and serve images and multimedia files on the fly.
-The ``image`` methods allow you to do the following with image files in the supported image formats:
+The ``image_…`` methods allow you to do the following with image files in the supported image formats:

 -  Scaling and cropping images, facilitating the creation of thumbnail images on the fly.